shiyinbai/WebAppDemo/README.md

-# ASP.NET Web App
+# ASP.NET Web App Demo

-This is a simple ASP.NET web app.
-We use this project during the hands-on labs.
+This is a simple ASP.NET web app project.
+This project is used in Azure DevOps workshop for the following purspose:

-- Repo and Branch
+- Repo and Branch managing
 - Pipelines